Why D.C. dysfunction is doom-pilling Americans under 40

 — NBC News (@NBCNews) September 28, 2021

 Consider, if you will, the first week of September.
 It started with Hurricane Ida, the latest of the year’s many natural catastrophes, claiming over 80 lives and knocking out power indefinitely in over one million Louisiana homes.
 Next came news that the U.S. had accidentally killed seven Afghan children and three adult civilians in a drone strike intended for ISIS-K, as many on both sides argued that not continuing military intervention in the region was a huge mistake.
 After that, the Supreme Court allowed a Texas bill banning abortion after six weeks to take effect, stripping bodily autonomy from women in the state and posing a major threat to Roe v.
 Wade nationwide.
 Finally, New York hit record rainfall as the tail end of Ida swept through the state, killing 16 people and reminding everyone that nowhere is safe from climate-related disasters.
-Meanwhile, COVID-19 continued to surge back to the “a 9/11 a day” levels of death not seen since February, with the right-wing commentariat vehemently fighting against vaccine mandates and other precautions every step of the way.
+Meanwhile, COVID-19 continued to surge back toward the “a 9/11 a day” levels of death not seen since February, with the right-wing commentariat vehemently fighting against vaccine mandates and other precautions every step of the way.

 It's still like this every night — wealthy and almost certainly vaccinated Fox hosts doing everything in their power to limit vaccination among their viewers. pic.twitter.com/UfprrLS5tK